joyandkindness/joyandkindness/README.md

-Hi there 👋 Welcome to my profile!
+Hi there 👋 Welcome to my profile! ♫

+☂️ rain is typing...

 I'm Joy, or Rain as most people know me by on Scratch (@softlysinging).
-I'm a current atypical mid-teen who is in high school (10th grade), class of '25 and likes to read, write, and sing, (I love music, because I'm a music family!!!) as well as being an INFP-T and an aquarius (bday in february.), piano, and hand-lettering.
+I'm a current atypical mid-teen who is in high school (10th grade), class of '25 and likes to read, write, and sing, (I love music, because I'm a music family!!!) as well as being an INFP-T and an aquarius♒(bday in february.), piano, and hand-lettering.
 I'm also a minor in case you were wondering but I don't think you were.

 favorite stuff:
 favorite color: purple